Mirailisc/personal-opencore-efi/README.md

 Supported MacOS: 11.3+ (BigSur or Newer)

 **Things not working**
-- Docker (recommended to buy Intel CPU instead)
+- Docker (use `docker-machine` with virtualbox instead)
+- Docker Desktop (I used Portainer agent since I have my own server)
 - Side car
+- Universal Control (for MacOS Monterey (12) or newer)

 ### How to use it ?
 Download this repo and use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) with `iMacPro1,1` before install the os